hmgomes/hmgomes.github.io/_pages/about.md

 This paper presents an efficent version of the classical Random Forests algorithm for evolving data streams, namely the Adaptive Random Forest (ARF) algorithm.
 [Access Paper](https://www.researchgate.net/publication/317579226_Adaptive_random_forests_for_evolving_data_stream_classification)

-News 2020
+News 2020/2021!
 ======

+* (April 2021) Papers, NZAI workshop, and AI Institute at UoW
+    * Presenting at the first NZAI researchers workshop (Hobbiton)
+    * Paper accepted for publication at the JMLR journal
+    * Launch of the AI Institute at the University of Waikato

+* (March 2021) Papers and ACM SAC conference
+    * Paper accepted for publication at the KAIS journal
+    * Chaired the Data Streams track of ACM SAC

+* (February 2021) Project with the WMS
+    * Started a joint with the Waikato Management School.
+The aim of the project is to apply NLP in the context of corporate reporting.

+* (January 2021) Papers and Tutorials
+    * Paper accepted for publication at the WIRES DMKD journal
+    * Tutorial at IJCAI

 * (December 2020) Students, New MOA version
-    * New PhD student starting on February
+    * New PhD student starting on March 2021
     * Organized a joint ML seminar with the University of Auckland
     * A new MOA version was released (2020.12).
 Highlights: new feature analysis tab, new feature importance algorithms, new meta-classifiers for imbalanced classification, kNN for regression.
 A tutorial about using the novel feature analysis and feature importance tab is available [here](https://moa.cms.waikato.ac.nz/tutorial-7-feature-analysis-and-feature-importance-in-moa/).

 * (November 2020) Papers
-    * Paper accepted at HPCC 2020
+    * Paper accepted for publication in HPCC 2020
     * I am responsible for the international collaborations between UoW and Cardiff University w.r.t AI research

 * (October 2020) Papers, Students and IEEE ICDM 2021